Are you worried about your child’s worsening vision?

 Am I suitable for orthokeratology?

 We are currently treating myopia (short-sightedness) up to around -5.00 dioptres with orthokeratology, but developments in the future may allow us to treat higher amounts of myopia.
+We can also treat low amounts of astigmatism with orthoK, when it’s present along with myopia.

 Ortho-K works just as well on children as adults, and so the lower age limit really depends on the motivation, willingness and ability of the child (with parental supervision) to insert, remove & clean the lenses hygienically.